whalebone/wb-docs/en/syslog_integration.rst

         }
     }

-Important fields in the whalebone.log-<DATE>.ndjson file:
+Important fields in the whalebone.log file:

 - **timestamp**: The date and time when the event occurred.